turingschool/curriculum/source/projects/supper_skip.markdown

 On top of that, we have a number of new features that we'll need to add to make our ordering platform competitive.

+## Technical Restrictions

+For the multitenancy portion of this project, you are not allowed to use any "out of the box" multitenancy gems such as `apartment` or `acts_as_tenant`.

 ### Multitenancy -- Iteration 1

 __Registering a Restaurant__